MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_1.md

 ## Prepare your Document

 <div style="background-color: #ffe6e6; padding: 10px; border-left: 5px solid #ff5c5c; margin-top: 15px;">
-    <strong>Important:</strong> Download the Excel version of the 2023 curent report by agency
+    <strong>Important:</strong> Download the Excel version of the 2023 report by agency
     <a href="https://www.opm.gov/fevs/reports/data-reports/" target="_blank">here</a>
     or use a more recent version if available.
 </div>